Filipino-Style Spaghetti

 How do I store leftovers?

 Leftover spaghetti sauce can be stored for up to 5 days refrigerated in an airtight container.
+I’d recommend keeping the pasta and spaghetti sauce separate during storage for optimal flavor and texture.

 When ready to serve, simply heat the sauce in the microwave or over stove-top until warm and mix with freshly boiled pasta.